How to Prevent Beer Contamination: Top Strategies Unveiled

 What Is the Best Bottle to Store Beer In?

 The best bottle to store beer is dark glass, like brown or green.
 This helps protect beer against light exposure that can lead to skunky flavors.
 Crown-cap closure ensures a good seal.
 Choose bottles without scratches, and ensure thorough cleaning and sanitization.
-This helps maintain beer quality during storage.

 Conclusion